cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 ## Declaring expectations

 On its own the `Wager` field does not make players pay the wager or receive rewards.
-You need to add handling actions which ask the `bank` module to perform the required token transfers.
+You need to add handling actions that ask the `bank` module to perform the required token transfers.
 For that, your keeper needs to ask for a `bank` instance during setup.

 <HighlightBox type="info">